My Father’s Inheritance

 To be immune to grief is to be cut off from everything that makes endurance noble.
 Their scaly imperviousness isn’t power—it’s petrification—a kind of emotional leprosy.

-I would rather hurt, and cry, and be cracked open by love and memory than walk the halls of authority like one of those consciousness-stripped reptiles, immune to everything but self-preservation.
+I would rather hurt and be cracked open by love and memory than walk the halls of authority like one of those consciousness-stripped reptiles, immune to everything but self-preservation.

 They survive.
 I live.
 There’s a difference.